Inflight Connectivity

-Wi-Fi on airplanes or also called in-flight Wi-Fi is a service that provides wireless Internet to passengers on an airplane during a flight.
-Since 2004, numerous airlines have integrated this system into their in-flight entertainment offerings, having developed the necessary technical capabilities to implement it.
+In-Flight Connectivity (IFC) is a service that provides Internet to aircraft passengers during a flight through an onboard local wireless network, typically Wi-Fi.
+Since 2004, numerous airlines have integrated this access into their in-flight entertainment offerings (collectively known as In-Flight Entertainment & Connectivity, or IFEC), which are delivered wirelessly to customer-owned Personal Entertainment Devices such as smartphones and tablets, or via a wired network connection to in-seat screen systems.
 The range of in-flight services offered by airlines varies significantly.
-Some airlines provide completely free and unlimited access, while others may offer complimentary service exclusively for instant messaging, with additional fees for other services or navigation packages during the flight.
-Market research specialized in customer behavior indicates that this service can influence a passenger's choice of airline, positioning it as a new competitive factor within the passenger air transport industry.
+Some airlines provide completely free and unlimited access, while others may offer complimentary limited service exclusively for instant messaging, with additional fees for other services or navigation packages during the flight.
+Market research on customer behaviour indicates that this service can influence a passenger's choice of airline, making it a new competitive factor in the passenger air transport industry.

 History

+In 2001, Boeing had plans to provide Internet connectivity on several U.S. airlines.
+However, broader economic challenges for the airline industry following the September 11 attacks led to these plans being cancelled.

-As of January 15, 2003, Lufthansa, the German airline, became the first airline globally to provide in-flight Internet service to its passengers, following a series of preliminary tests and through an alliance with Connexion by Boeing, which began developing in-flight Internet connections using Ethernet and 802.11 WI-FI.
-The inaugural commercial flight featuring this service operated from Frankfurt Airport to Washington Dulles, in the United States, aboard the airline's Boeing Sachsen-Anhalt aircraft.
-In 2001, U.S. airlines suspended all Wi-Fi services as a security measure implemented in the aftermath of the September 11 attacks.
+On 15 January 2003, Germany’s Lufthansa became the first airline to provide in-flight Internet service to its passengers, following a series of tests and through an alliance with Connexion by Boeing, which began developing in-flight Internet connections using Ethernet and 802.11 Wi-Fi.
+The inaugural commercial flight featuring this service was operated by a Boeing 747-400 from Frankfurt Airport to Washington Dulles.

-In December 2013, JetBlue became the first airline in the United States to offer free Wi-Fi on some of its domestic flights.
+In December 2013, JetBlue became the first airline in the United States to offer free Internet access on some of its domestic flights.